Keep Your Morning Coffee: One Cup Has Surprising Health Perks

 1. Cardiovascular Diseases

 Moderate coffee intake is associated with a lower risk of heart disease and stroke.
 Studies have shown that drinking one to two cups of coffee daily can decrease the likelihood of developing heart failure.
-Recent findings indicate that small amounts of coffee are harmless even for individuals with abnormal heart rhythms.
+Recent findings indicate that small amounts of coffee appear harmless even for people with abnormal heart rhythms.

 2. Type 2 Diabetes